TachyonicProject/luxon/docs/source/framework/models.rst

     * luxon.models contains list/rows of objects with fields.
     * Using models optionally gives you conveniantly maintained and generated database.

-The 'luxon' command line tool provides an optioon -d to create or update database schema.
-However it requires the application root to have a correctly configured 'settings.ini' with relevant database configuration.
+The **luxon** command line tool provides an option **luxon -d** to create or update database schema.
+However it requires the application root to have a correctly configured *settings.ini* with relevant database configuration.

 Warning:
 	Please backup your database before updating the schema.